KafkaScribe/CineMo/README.md

 # CineMo
-A Page Save Your Favourite Movies
+A Page To Save Your Favourite Movies List.